-Simply put, Air Force ROTC is a college program that prepares you to become an Air Force Officer.
+Simply put, Air Force ROTC is a college program that prepares you to become an Air Force officer.
 It's a challenge.
 It's an opportunity.
 It's a head-start to a lifetime of success within the Air Force, and a dedication to succeed in all you choose to do.

 To qualify for entry into the Professional Officer's Course (POC), you must:

 The General Military Course (GMC) is taken during the freshman and sophomore years.
 This is a chance to take the Air Force out for a test-drive with no service commitment.
 GMC students are eligible to compete for in-college scholarships.
-The GMC classes are 1 credit hour and include an introduction to the Air Force and the history of US airpower.
+GMC classes are 1 credit hour and include an introduction to the Air Force and the history of US airpower.
 Students who complete the GMC progress into the second half of the program, the Professional Officer's Course (POC).
-Prior to entry into the POC, students must complete a 4-week summer Field Training encampment.
+Prior to entry into the POC, students must complete a 3-to-4-week summer Field Training encampment.
 Both GMC and POC participate in a Leadership Laboratory once a week with POC playing a more active role in coordinating unit activities.
-Cadets will participate in multiple physical training sessions every week.
+Cadets participate in three physical training sessions every week.

-Additional details may be found on the Cadet Wing facebook page.
-Det 310 Cadet life
+Additional details may be found on the Cadet Wing Facebook page: Det 310 Cadet Life